 Why?
 Because of high-quality AI-based writing suggestions.
 I have never seen an automatic grammar checker app that can replace Grammarly’s writing assistant.

 Comparing Grammarly’s Writing Assistant’s performances between Grammarly Free vs. Premium, the Premium plan is the clear winner.

 Here are some features that only Grammarly paid customers are getting.

-- Consistency in spelling and punctuation – Grammarly Premium checks for comma errors, misspells, and consistency better than the Free plan.
+- Consistency in spelling and punctuation – Grammarly Premium checks for comma errors, misspellings, and consistency better than the Free plan.

 - Fluency – Grammarly Premium ensures your word choices sound natural and fluent.
 An essential feature for content writers and email users.

 - Engagement – Writing a piece of content is easy.
-But, writing engaging content is not that easier.
+However, writing engaging content is not that easy.
 You need to know various English words and their uses at the right moment to write compelling content.
 Grammarly’s Lively sentence varieties and synonym suggestion tools make writing engaging content easier than ever.

 - Delivery – Delivering output content so that it doesn’t confuse, get mad, or hate you is crucial in today’s world.
 People are less patient nowadays and have only a few seconds for marketers to steal people’s attention.
 Grammarly Writing Assistant does a good job in word suggestions to make your writing polite, less confusing, confident, and formatted well.

-- Plagiarism – One key difference between Grammarly’s paid vs. free plans is that paid customers can check for plagiarism in the content they wrote inside Grammarly Editor.
+- Plagiarism – One key difference between Grammarly’s paid vs. free plans is that paid customers can check for plagiarism in the content they write inside Grammarly Editor.